 Because of extreme dry mouth with a feeling of cotton mouth many users constantly drink sugary sodas and eat excessive amounts of carbohydrates.

 Tell-Tale Signs of a Meth User

 There are many physical and psychological warning signs to detect a user; dilated pupil, weight loss, insomnia, loss of appetite, intense paranoia, hallucinations or delusions, sudden violent anger, and generalized rapid and severe tooth decay on most teeth.

 Detox and Treatment

 There is no safe level of meth use, but treatment and recovery are possible.
 As with most addictions, withdrawal symptoms are characterized by drug craving, depression, disturbed sleep and increased appetite.
 Prescription medications may be given to help with depression and sleep.
 Programs based on a 12-step model are also offered.
-For treatment of the mouth, usually full mouth reconstruction including full dentures may be the only course of treatment.
+For treatment of the mouth, usually, full mouth reconstruction including full dentures may be the only course of treatment.

 Early detection and treatment of the mouth is the only way to help save the teeth of a meth user.

-The high felt during the period of euphoria can eventually result with the user falling very low and eventually into an early grave.
+The high felt during the period of euphoria can eventually result in the user falling very low and eventually into an early grave.
 If you know someone who is a crystal meth user, help him or her get checked into a drug rehabilitation facility as soon as possible.